NC

 For aspiring forensics professionals, there are several reputable degree and certificate programs in NC.
 It’s important to note that many undergraduates choose majors tangentially related to forensics, such as biology, chemistry, sociology, criminal justice, or criminology.
 The University of North Carolina at Wilmington (UNCW) points out that many schools don’t offer bachelor’s degrees in forensic science since securing employment without graduate-level training can be difficult.
 Therefore UNCW advises that students consider a minor in forensics.

-One example is North Carolina State University (NCSU) in Raleigh which hosts the Forensic Sciences Institute.
-This facility offers forensic science as a minor to students in various undergraduate disciplines.
+One example is North Carolina State University (NCSU) in Raleigh which offers forensic science as a minor to students in various undergraduate disciplines.
 This minor involves the completion of at least 18 credits in areas such as forensic anthropology; introduction to forensic science; forensic chemistry; and materials forensics.

 For associate degree programs, typical application requirements include sending official secondary school transcripts with a competitive GPA (e.g., >3.0); taking the TOEFL test (for non-native speakers of English); and paying an application fee.